Pamela Rai

 Pamela Leila Rai (born March 29, 1966, in New Westminster, BC, Canada) is a former freestyle and butterfly swimmer who competed for the University of Victoria, and represented Canada at the 1984 Los Angeles Olympics, capturing a bronze medal and setting a new Canadian record in the 4 × 100-metre medley relay.
 She became not only the first Canadian Olympic medalist of Indian descent, but the first woman of Indian ancestry to win an Olympic medal.
 A former Canadian record holder in several events, Rai successfully represented Canada through 1986 at international meets including the Pan American and Commonwealth games.
-After her time as a swimming competitor, she served as a swim coach, and high school English and math teacher in greater Vancouver.
+After her time as a swimming competitor, she served as a swim coach, and high school English, Social Justice, Special Ed. and Math teacher in Nanaimo, BC, Canada.

 Early life and swimming

-Raised in nearby Delta, Pamela Rai was born March 29, 1966 in New Westminster, British Columbia, to father Harinder, an Indian immigrant, and her native Canadian mother Gladys Marie Sikorski who grew up on a prairie farm in Saskatchewan.
+Raised in nearby Delta, Pamela Rai was born March 29, 1966, in New Westminster, British Columbia, to father Harinder, an Indian immigrant, and her native Canadian mother Gladys Marie Sikorski who grew up on a prairie farm in Saskatchewan.
 With her father building a backyard pool using his own labor, she, her brother and two sisters grew up swimming all summer and were good swimmers from an early age.
 In 1964, two years before her birth, Rai's father, Harinder Jit Singh Rai, a field hockey competitor, was the first Indo-Canadian to qualify for an Olympic Games.
 His stellar skills as a forward on Canada's field hockey team led him to score the only goal in an international meet against the United States in Rye, New York, on October 21, 1962, which led to a Canadian 1–0 victory and helped secure Canada's entry to the Olympics trials.
 In the PreOlympic tournament in Lyon, France, in 1963, Harinder made important contributions in the qualifying games which led to Canada's first acceptance to the Olympics.
 Just prior to the 1964 Olympic Games in Tokyo, Japan, he was removed from the team by officials who many believe favoured an all-white team.

 Young women from India were not traditionally encouraged to pursue sports as a primary avocation.
 Breaking with tradition, Pamela's parents were particularly supportive of her demanding athletic career.
-In addition to being a former national athlete who drove her to countless practices and attended her many local meets, her father served as vice-president and President of the British Columbia Amateur Swimming Association.
+In addition to being a former national athlete who drove her to countless practices and attended her many local meets, her father served as vice-president of the British Columbia Amateur Swimming Association. and the president of the Hyack Swim Club of New Westminster, BC, Canada for many years.